 The Skin Positivity Movement

 The skin positivity movement challenges traditional beauty standards and encourages people to embrace their real skin – makeup free and filter free.
 The truth is, there is no such thing as perfect skin.
 There should never be any pressure to cover up ‘flaws’ such as dark spots, redness, hair, pigmentation, or any skin condition.
-Joining the skin positivity movement means you are saying ‘yes’ to loving your skin no matter what it looks and encouraging others to do the same.
+Joining the skin positivity movement means you are saying ‘yes’ to loving your skin no matter what it looks like and encouraging others to do the same.

 5 Ways to Love the Skin You’re In